SayHiHelena/odin_recipes/README.md

 # odin_recipes
 Welcome to Odin's fictional kitchen!

-A recipe website project based on HTML knowledge.
+This is a recipe website project based on HTML.